cisco7507/2016CloudSpecialistsSummitJuly/Heat/09_Exercise4.md

 ```

-There examples show off our input processing from the last exercise and a new ` str_replace ` HOT function.
+This exercise shows off our input processing skills from the last exercise and a new ` str_replace ` HOT function.

 The ` str_replace ` function has a list of ` params ` of the form ` key: replace string ` and applies a simple search and replace to whatever is supplied to its ` template ` property.